HollyAdele/hollyadele.github.io/_posts/2022-1-12-family-history-and-young-motherhood.md

 title: Family History Work and Young Motherhood
 date: 2022-01-12
 ---

-I was looking through some stake family history newsletters for an article, and I haven't found it yet.
-But I did find an article I wrote a few years ago that I am really proud of.

-By Holly Braun, Kettering Ward Consultant
-![a pregnant woman holding two young children standing in front of the Washington DC temple](/post-images/handful.jpg) In the five years since this photo was taken, I’ve added two more children to the three pictured here, and I am still a spectacle.
+![a pregnant woman holding two young children standing in front of the Washington DC temple](/post-images/handful.jpg) In the seven years since this photo was taken, I’ve added two more children to the three pictured here, and I am still a spectacle.
 Strangers can’t pass by me without commenting how full my hands are.